prathibha13/Text-Summarizer-and-Essay-Grader/README.md

 To build an automated Text summarizer & Essay grading model

 ### Dataset:
-The dataset is taken from kaggle .
-Link to the dataset : https://www.kaggle.com/c/asap-aes/data
+The dataset for essay grading is taken from kaggle .
+Link to the dataset : https://www.kaggle.com/c/asap-aes/data It consists of 12976 rows, 28 columns of which 6 columns are considered.

+### Dataset description:
+- essay_id : Unique id for each essay
+- essay_set : A particular set number to which the eassay belongs (there are 8 distinct essay sets)
+- essay : Consists of essays
+- rater1_domain1 : Score given manually by an examiner 1
+- rater2_domain2 : Score given manually by an examiner 2
+- domain1_score : Average score of rater1_domain1 and rater2_domain2

 ### Tools used:
 spaCy, Gensim, NLTK, Lexrank, Sumy, sklearn, Flask